DIY Wood Window Screens

 Traditional Installation

-The most common way we can install a wood DIY window screen is with window screen hangers.
+The most common way to install a wood DIY window screen is with window screen hangers.
 Two hangers are attached to the window trim and two corresponding clips are attached to the window screen.
 The clips slide over the hanger and keep the screen in place.

 DIY Installation